 The amount that can be awarded for loss of consortium may be limited by state law or the limits on the defendant’s insurance policy.
 In Colorado, a damage cap or legal limit exists on the amount of pain and suffering damages – including loss of consortium – that can be sought by a claimant.
 Currently, this cap is $642,180 in most civil cases, adjusted for inflation annually.
 In addition, loss of consortium compensation may be limited by how much the defendant has available on his or her insurance policy.
 It may be possible, however, to recover through the defendant’s personal assets.

-To find out if you have grounds to file a loss of consortium claim in Denver, contact Fang Law Firm for a free case consultation with a personal injury attorney.
+To find out if you have grounds to file a loss of consortium claim in Denver, contact Fang Accident Lawyers for a free case consultation with a Denver personal injury attorney.